 Urban exploration or Urbex is a thing.
 It is where you enter an abandoned building for the sake of (interest and) photography.
 It is a great social commentary on the state of our world.

 Abandoned buildings also show us how life used to be.
-It’s time travel without a time machine.
-They make for great photo essay shoots as the amount of details is very high.
+It’s time-travel without a time machine.
+They make for great photo essays because there are so many details.

 Get permission and enter, but be careful as these buildings can be dangerous.
 Photograph the rooms and the details.
 This means you’ll have to work with different lenses.